zype/zype.github.io/api_docs/device_linking.md

 ### Link the consumer to the pinned device

-Takes the pin and the consumer id and links the consumer to the device.
+Takes the pin and the consumer id and links the Zype consumer to the device.

 <hr>